isomerpages/ura-lkywcp/pages/biographies/damien-woon.md

 **Mr Damien Woon** is the project lead for Lee Kuan Yew World City Prize since 2015.
 Under the guidance of the [Prize Secretary](/yap-lay-bee/), he conceptualises, plans and implements each two-year Prize cycle, including overall budgeting and resourcing, call for nominations, connecting to international experts for evaluations, and preparing for the Prize announcement and award via high-profile international events.

-He is also the editor-in-charge of all Prize-related publications and collaterals, and content for the Prize website, its [bi-monthly newsletter](/subscribe/) and social media content.
+He is also the editor-in-charge of all Prize-related publications, media and collaterals, as well as content for the Prize website, its [bi-monthly newsletter](/subscribe/) and social media content.

 In his other portfolio, he is part of a [team](https://www.facebook.com/AUDEonline/) to promote architecture and urban design excellence in Singapore, and to raise the profile of Singapore-based architects through various programmes such as talks, exhibitions, workshops and publications.